 On the rare chance that you find yourself wrongfully in trouble for speaking up about an unethical situation at work, remember that you have rights.

 “Getting legal representation in these types of situations can be helpful,” explains Gus Kostopoulos, a leading criminal defense lawyer.
-“A lawyer can help make sense of the legislation that could provide you with the protection you need.”

 Besides knowing the legal standards, it is also important to know your company’s policy about addressing concerns.
 Everyone should be held to the same expectations, from CEO to part time worker.
 In fact, the most successful companies have policies that are reviewed with their employees on a regular basis.